 Leonard is also self-taught in ancient Egyptian hieroglyphics, as well as Canaanite and Phoenician inscriptions.
 His love for ancient, defunct languages was the driving force behind these studies.
 Under the School Volunteer Program he lectured for a number of years at a number of schools and universities, as well as participating in the symposiums conducted in several midwestern states.

 Leonard's interest in archaeology and ancient cultures has led to extensive travels, including Cuba (pre-Communist Revolution), Caribbean Islands, Bahama Islands, South Pacific Islands, Canada, Mesoamerican archaeological sites of the Olmec, Mixtec, Zapotec, Maya, Toltec and Aztec peoples, the American Southwest (Casa Grande, Hopiland, Chaco Canyon, Canyon de Chelly, Mesa Verde, etc.).
 He has also visited several Mound Builder sites associated with the Mississippi Valley Culture.

 Relevant Expository Works

 "Flying Saucers, Ancient Writings and the Bible," Exposition Press, New York, 1969.

-    Although having written several books and scientific papers, and having lectured extensively in the past involving the subjects of Atlantis and ancient Hindu Aeronautics, he is now enjoying his retirement, indulging his interest in classical and bluegrass music and maintaining the Atlantek Educational Facility (which includes the Quest for Atlantis website).
+Although having written several books and scientific papers, and having lectured extensively in the past involving the subjects of Atlantis and ancient Hindu Aeronautics, he is now enjoying his retirement from all but personal endeavors.